gaheeoh/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+#   "SAS, STATA, R",
-  "Computational Linguistics",
+#   "Computational Linguistics",
-  "Information Retrieval"
+#   "Information Retrieval"
 ]

 # Organizational groups that you belong to (for People widget)